 You can add one or more projects and their associated fees and tasks that you’ll provide the client.
 Once the contract is signed, this project and task will automatically be created in your client file.
 (You can adjust that feature in your account settings > preferences if you do not want to auto create projects.)

 Hover over where you'd like to add the block and select "Insert block" and choose "+ Create new fee structure" or use your project templates (if you are on the pro tier).
 Update the default header to the project name.

 Click "Set up fees" to set clear expectations up front for what it costs for your services.
 Choose hourly, fixed price, retainer, or per item.
 Be as specific as possible with hour estimates to be clear in your communication and avoid scope creep.

 Set a fixed due date for your project completion or opt to set a due date at a set amount of time after the proposal has been signed.

-Give your clients the option to choose one package, several options, or all options by adding multiple deliverables.
-Toggle this setting by clicking the blue text under the deliverable block.
+Give your clients the option to choose one package, several options, or all options by adding multiple project blocks.
+Toggle this setting by clicking the blue text under the project block.

-Notice that you only need to do this change to one deliverable and it will apply to all deliverable text boxes.
+Notice that you only need to do this change to one project block and it will apply to all the boxes.

 5. Setting legal and payment terms

 Adding terms is optional, but recommended.
 These terms are legally binding when signed, which helps protect you in case of non-payment or late payment from the client.
 It also sets clear expectations, so there’s no confusion for either you or the client.